erica-kane/parole_extract/readme.md

 **Output**:
 - `data/linked_data/prepared/`: MCA and OH prepared linked data (.xlsx).

-There is also a DocLoader class which is utilised within the _Pseudonymisation_ and _Extraction_ stages.
-This script does not need to be manually run as part of the process.

 The `DocLoader` class is used within the **Pseudonymisation** and **Extraction** stages of the process.
 It automatically handles document processing, so there’s no need to manually run this script as part of the pipeline:

 ### 📦 Document caching